lehoanganhtai13/multi-bank-analytics/README.md

         - `CORS_ALLOW_CREDENTIALS` means that whether your site will accept cookies from requests made from different origins or not.
         - `AUTH_COOKIE_DOMAIN` specifies the domain that the cookies will be sent to and all its subdomains.
 When the backend server sends a `Set-Cookie` header in its response, the browser will store the cookie and include it in the HTTP header for **all future requests to the domain** specified in the `AUTH_COOKIE_DOMAIN` setting.
         - Settings with `COOKIE_HTTP_ONLY` determine whether your site's component cookie should be marked as `HTTPOnly`.
 An `HTTPOnly` cookie cannot be accessed by client-side scripts, which provides some protection against cross-site scripting (XSS) attacks.
         - Settings with `COOKIE_SECURE` mean that your cookies will only be sent over Https if `True` or sent over unencrypted Http if `False`.
 They should be set to `True` in a production environment.
+When the server is hosted with Http, client side will entercount `Cross-Origin-Opener-Policy` error, which means that the URL is not secure (without Https), then the CSRF token will not be included with the cookie making the CSRF check fail.
         - Settings with `COOKIE_SAMESITE` control the `SameSite` attribute of the CSRF cookie.
 The `SameSite` attribute determines whether the cookie should be sent along with cross-site requests.
             - `'Lax'`: The CSRF cookie is only sent in a cross-site request if the request is **a top-level navigation** that uses a safe Http method.
 This is the default value in modern browsers.
             - `'Strict'`: The CSRF cookie is not sent in any cross-site requests.
 This provides the highest level of isolation, but can also break sites where the user expects cross-site requests to carry state (like a logged-in session).